schopenhauer/rtl-download/README.md

-# rtl-transcoder
+# rtl-download

-This app parses [RTL Télé Lëtzebuerg](https://www.rtl.lu/) web pages, downloads their respective video files from the host server and transcodes them into an `.mp4` file locally using ffmpeg.
+This app parses [RTL Télé Lëtzebuerg](https://www.rtl.lu/) web sites, downloads their respective video files from the host server and transcodes them into an `.mp4` file locally using ffmpeg.
 The app also includes a web frontend powered by [Sinatra](http://sinatrarb.com).

-Please note this git repo supercedes the [rtl-download](https://github.com/schopenhauer/rtl-download) app, which has been deprecated and is no longer maintained.

 ## Usage